 *Winston Smith referred to is the main character in George Orwell's "1984" book about the future.
-Smith's job: Changing the news after it's written.
-For Orwell, and for us, the future is now.
+Smith's job: Changing the news to reflect the current day.
+Re-writing history, actually re-writing the current events.
+For Orwell, and for US, the future is now.
 If you haven't read the book I suggest you take it up.
 You'll find a lot to ponder and some new words to learn and some old words you'll find out where they originated.

 Our editor describes our press thusly:

 "Small publishing house with educational mission.
 Altruistic endeavor seeking a better future on our only planet.
-Historical Gazette published for 10 years, still available on the web.
+Historical Gazette published for 10 years, still available on the web originated from the same person.
 Google it!
-Atomic Veterans History Project (www.atomicduty.us) and other archives are being reorganized while web projects are continued at snail's pace.
-Not brick and mortar store."
+Also, there's the Atomic Veterans History Project (www.atomicduty.us) and other content archives that are being reorganized while new web projects are continued at snail's pace.
+Not a brick and mortar store.
+Head office."

 Good Journalists. . .